FilipDominec/python-meep-utils/README.md

 ## Troubleshooting - what may happen and what it means
 #### Outright errors
  * `terminate called after throwing an instance of 'Swig::DirectorMethodException'`, and simulation fails with an ugly call trace
-   * Perhaps you left some run-time error in the structure definition.
-Calling `meep_utils.testmaterials()` at the end of the model's initialization may trigger the error first, and help to obtain a reasonable Python report to find the problem.
+   * Perhaps you left some run-time error in the  structure definition: The `eps()` method is a *callback*, so a runtime error will not be handled by Python's usual "friendly" report of where the error is.
+To test this function prior to running MEEP's callback, put `meep_utils.testmaterials()` at the end of the model's initialization, which will help to obtain a reasonable Python report to find the problem.
-   * Make sure  to never set a `eps` variable within the `AbstractMeepModel` class, since it is reserved for MEEP callback.
+   * If `meep_utils.testmaterials()` did not help, check other possible callback routines.
-   * If `meep_utils.testmaterials()` did not help, some other error happens within some callback routine.
+   * Make sure  to never set the `eps` variable within the `AbstractMeepModel` class, since this name is reserved for MEEP callback.
  * Simulation hard-crashes during model initialization with the 'memory not mapped' error  (observed with Matplotlib 1.5.1 on Ubuntu 16.10)
    * This happens at the point when matplotlib tries to plot the permittivity spectrum, and to place a label at some high-frequency position like 10^16
    * I reported this error here https://github.com/matplotlib/matplotlib/issues/6984; the solution is in installing a newer fixed version of matplotlib.
 I suggest picking the freshest one from git: http://matplotlib.org/faq/installing_faq.html#source-install-from-git
    * One little annoyance is that uninstalling the original `python-matplotlib` package one also has to uninstall `paraview`.
 Compile the new version, then install `paraview` back and everything will be fine.
  * Simulation aborts with `lorentzian unstable` although the medium passed the `meep_utils.testmaterials()` function
-   * The compiled-in check for Lorentzian stability is overly prudent; it sometimes aborts a simulation that would be completely stable.
+   * The compiled-in check for Lorentzian stability in MEEP is overly prudent; it sometimes aborts a simulation that would be completely stable.
 You may either change the material model as MEEP suggests.
    * I consider this to be just an unfixed bug, see also the discussion https://github.com/stevengj/meep/issues/12.
 So even better is to change the MEEP source code to bypass the `abort` in function `lorentzian_unstable` in `src/susceptibility.cpp` and recompile it.
 My branch of MEEP does it.
- * Time-domain simulations abort when I try to define a material with a negative permittivity
+ * The time-domain simulation aborts when I try to define a material with a negative permittivity
-   * The static part of permittivity in the time-domain solver can not be negative.
-In fact its minimum value is determined by the Courant factor; see https://github.com/stevengj/meep/issues/12.
-Resort to the frequency-domain solver, or define a proper Drude-Lorentz model.
+   * The frequency-independent part of permittivity (i.e. permittivity without Lorentzian oscillators) in the time-domain solver can never be defined negative.
+In fact its minimum value is roughly 0.87 by default, this number is determined by the Courant factor used.
+For mathematical discussion, see https://github.com/stevengj/meep/issues/12.
+If you need a medium with negative permittivity, resort to the frequency-domain solver, or define a proper Drude-Lorentz model.
  * The frequency-domain simulation does not converge when I try to define a material with a negative permittivity
-   * The frequency-domain usually fails to converge in the infrared or optical range.
-Try to reformulate your problem as a time-domain simulation with a narrow-band source.
+   * The frequency-domain usually fails to converge in the infrared or optical range, where permittivity of metals is a small negative (complex) number.
+Defining the same metals in microwave simulations appears fine and converges.
+This situation is somewhat hard to compute with MEEP; you may try to reformulate your problem using Lorentz-Drude model and run a time-domain simulation with a narrow-band source.
-   * Try changing the resolution or using other materials.
-Try running few time-domain steps before running frequency-domain solver.
+   * Changing the resolution or running few time-domain steps before running frequency-domain solver may also help.
  * `AttributeError: 'unicode' object has no attribute 'shrink'`
    * Try disabling LaTeX in Matplotlib.
  * `HDF5-DIAG: Error detected in HDF5` (...) `unable to open file`:w